Suppan/Delta-Mix/README.md

 ## How to use

-- start the Tcl-Tk Application with the terminal command "wish Main.tcl"
+- start the application with the terminal command "wish Main.tcl"

 - open preferences (cmd-,) and set the right pathes